U.S. Built Custom Bicycles in Titanium and Titanium-Carbon Mix

 Added weight: Seven's unique internal routing design adds about 20-40 grams to the frame depending on brake and shifter systems you've chosen and if you're using housing rattle eliminators.
 This is due primarily to the full housing requirement for internal routing.

-In-Route Enve Cable Routing
+IN-Route Enve Cable Routing

 Completely hidden housing, cleanest lines